If you need information about Coronavirus – please see Sandwell's information pages.

 A direct payment is a way of paying your personal budget.

-Instead of arranging services for you, we pay your personal budget directly to you into a bank account.
-You use it to arrange and pay for the services and support agreed in your support plan.
+Instead of arranging services for you, we pay your personal budget directly to you into a separate bank account.
+You use the direct payment to arrange and pay for the services and support agreed in your support plan.

 This puts you in control - you can make choices about how your support is provided.

 If you are new to direct payments, you may find our factsheets useful.

 You manage your direct payments yourself however it may be appropriate for a suitable person to be nominated to manage this money on your behalf.
 This should be agreed prior to the first payment and decided upon during the support plan process.

 You can also have a combination of a direct payment and services that we arrange.
 Our short film tells you more about some of the options available when arranging direct payments.

 Who can get direct payments?